 With the passage of Proposition 68 in June 2018, competitive grant funding could be available starting in late 2019 and continuing for 2-3 years, to assist with the purchase of Skyline Park.
-State authorization to sell Skyline Park to the County and the Napa County Regional Park and Open Space District is important to be able to tap Proposition 68 funds, as well as to include the purchase of Skyline Park in the planned local funding.
+State authorization to sell Skyline Park to the County and/or the Napa County Regional Park and Open Space District is important to be able to tap Proposition 68 funds, as well as to include the purchase of Skyline Park in the planned local funding.

-1. Support legislation renewing the State authorization for the sale of Skyline Park to the County of Napa and/or the Napa County Regional Park and Open Space District at fair market value.
+- 1. Support legislation renewing the State authorization for the sale of Skyline Park to the County of Napa and/or the Napa County Regional Park and Open Space District at fair market value. - 2.
+Closely follow and participate in the Napa State Hospital Master Planning process to ensure that Skyline Park remains a park for residents and visitors of the Napa Valley.